packagexlabs/vision-sdk/README.md

     - `shouldDisplayFocusImage: Bool` - set true if you need focused region to be drawn.

     - `shouldScanInFocusImageRect: Bool` - set true if you want to detect codes visible in focused region only.
 This will discard the codes detected to be outside of the focus image.

+    - `imageTintColor: UIColor` - Set the tint color of the focus image.
+Note that the image that you may provide in `focusImage: UIImage` property is loaded with rendering mode of `.alwaysTemplate`.
+So you need to provide the color of the focus image.
+Default value is `UIColor.white`

+    - `selectionTintColor: UIColor` - Set the tint color of the focus image to use when code is detected.
+Depending on the properties `scanMode` and `shouldScanInFocusImageRect`, the focus image displayed can change the tint color  when a code is detected.
+Default value is `UIColor.white`

     - `isTextIndicationOn: Bool` - Set false if you do not want to detect text in live camera feed.
 If set false `codeScannerViewDidDetect(_ text: Bool, barCode: Bool, qrCode: Bool)` method will send `text` parameter as false.